Atomistic Machine Learning with Irreducible Cartesian Natural Tensors: Results

 \subsection{Crystal Elastic Constant Tensor}

 We now demonstrate the capability of \model to predict the elastic constant tensor (characterizing linear elastic response of a material under applied stress) of inorganic crystalline solids.
 Currently, no Cartesian atomistic ML methods can model the full (rank-4) elastic constant tensor (with up to 21 independent components depending on crystal symmetry).
-This is more challenging due to both the inherent complexity of the elastic constant tensor and the richness of the dataset.
-The dataset~\cite{wen2024an} encompasses structures spanning all seven crystal systems, involving 84 chemical elements, thereby presenting substantial variability in symmetry, composition, and structural complexity.
-The \model model effectively handles this complexity, exhibiting robust applicability across diverse crystal symmetries and compositional variations.
+This is more challenging due to both the inherent complexity of the elastic constant tensor and the compositional diversity of the dataset.
+The dataset~\cite{wen2024an} encompasses structures spanning all seven crystal systems, involving 84 chemical elements, thereby presenting substantial variability in symmetry, composition, and structural complexity. \model effectively handles this complexity, exhibiting robust applicability across diverse crystal symmetries and compositional variations.

 \model directly predicts the full elastic constant tensor while inherently satisfying the two fundamental physical constraints: (1) frame indifference (coordinate system invariance) and (2) crystal symmetry adherence.
 Frame indifference ensures the predicted tensor is equivariant under rigid rotations of the coordinate system, while the symmetry constraint guarantees that the tensor reflects the intrinsic point-group symmetries of the crystal~\cite{wen2024an}.
 From the predicted rank-4 elastic constant tensor, we can obtain the Voigt stiffness matrix $C$~\cite{voigt1910lehrbuch}.
 Scalar elastic moduli such as the bulk modulus $K$, shear modulus $G$, and Young's modulus $E$ are derived from $C$ using the Hill averaging scheme~\cite{hill1952elastic}.
-Quantitatively, \model achieves MAEs of 6.27 for $K$, 7.58 for $G$, and 16.69 for $E$, over the 84 elements in the dataset (where values span from near 0-400~GPa for $K$ and $G$, and up to $\sim$800~GPa for $E$) - see \fref{fig:elastic:tensors}a.
-These errors are 10--19\% lower than the current state-of-the-art MatTen model~\cite{wen2024an}, a spherical model specifically designed for elastic constant tensors (\tref{tab:mae:mad}).
+Quantitatively, \model achieves MAEs of 5.31 for $K$, 6.39 for $G$, and 13.68 for $E$, over the 84 elements in the dataset (where values span from near 0--400~GPa for $K$ and $G$, and up to $\sim$800~GPa for $E$, - see \fref{fig:elastic:tensors}a).
+The errors are $\sim$18\% lower than those by MatTen~\cite{wen2024an} and are comparable to those by XPaiNN~\cite{yan2025general}, both of which are spherical models specifically designed for elastic constant tensors (\tref{tab:mae:mad}).